 Contributions, including unconditional promises to give, are recognized in the period received.
-Conditional promises, that is those with a measurable perfromance barrier and a right of return, are not recognized until they become unconditional, that is when the conditions on which they depend are met.
+Conditional promises, that is those with a measurable performance barrier and a right of return, are not recognized until they become unconditional, that is when the conditions on which they depend are met.
 When contributions of cash or securities are received, the Agency recognizes revenue at the net amount realized from the check, credit card payment, or liquidation of the securities.
 Pledges for contributions in the future are recognized net of a discount.
 Contributions are reported as restricted support if they are received with donor stipulations that limit the use of the donation.
-When donor restrictions expire, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Consolidated Statements of Activities as net assets released from restrictions.
+When donor restrictions expire, net assets with donor restrictions are reclassified to net assets without donor restrictions.
 Donor restricted contributions whose restrictions are met in the same reporting period are reported as a contribution without donor restrictions.

-In-kind Contributions
+In-Kind Contributions